duran-thomas/tag1-meglobal-automation/README.md

 Installs the dependencies and creates the node modules folder.<br />

 ### Executing Tests
+Project has been formatted to run on different environments which can be achived using the `ENV`keyword.
+The environments available are;

+- `qaAuto`: Dedicated automation environment
+- `qaInt`: Internal QA environment
+- `dev`: Developer environment
+- `uat`: The client User Acceptance Testing environment

+Scripts can be executed in the formats below:

-`npm run all` - runs all tests/spec files <br />
+`ENV=qaAuto npm run all` - runs all tests/specs files

-`npm run <component>` - runs tests in the specified component suite.
+`ENV=qaInt npm run <component>` - runs tests in the specified component suite.
 All components are listed in the 'specs/component' folder.<br />

 ### Generating Test Report